MaximilianStammnitz/MSG/README.md

 In the Transmissible Cancer Group, we rely on this pipeline because of our observation of comparably low false-negative genotyping rates with respect to input SV sets across multiple samples.
 In addition, we find that SV variant allele frequency estimates are reliable - in the sense that they match tumour purity and allelic copy number expectations derived from orthogonal SNV analyses.

 MSG is a wrapper script written in GNU Bash, and has been tested on Ubuntu (18.04) systems.
 It should work well on any Linux distribution, and has a checkpoint implementation for resumptions after steps (1) and (2).
-Moreover thanks to both Manta's and Graphtyper's parallelised implementation, runtimes can be substantially reduced by the specification of multiple computing nodes.
+Moreover, thanks to both Manta's and Graphtyper's parallelised implementation runtimes can be substantially reduced by the specification of multiple computing nodes.

 ---